Group of seniors sharing a cheerful toast around a cafe table with coffee and pastries

 1. Contributions

 In line with the Superannuation Guarantee (SG), employers in Australia must make compulsory payments, known as ‘contributions’, into your superannuation account.
-The minimum amount employers are required to contribute to your super is 11.5% of your salary, on top of your usual earnings.
-This figure is scheduled to increase over time, so it’s important to keep up to date with the current SG rate.
+The minimum amount employers are required to contribute to your super is 12% of your salary, on top of your usual earnings.
+SG was increased to 12% on 1 July 2025 and is the final scheduled increase.

 Individuals can also make voluntary contributions to their superannuation.
 These can be concessional (pre-tax) or non-concessional (post-tax) contributions.